Dynamics 365 Community / help / suggested-ve...

 Bret Fraser Community Manager |

-When someone replies to a forum question, they may mark the reply as a suggested answer.
-If the suggested answer solves the problem, the original poster or other users may promote that reply to a verified answer.
-Both of these steps are important to the success of the Microsoft Dynamics Community forums.
+When someone replies to a forum question, they may mark their reply as a suggested answer.
+If the suggested answer solves the problem, the original poster or other users may check the box 'Does this answer your question?' on that reply to make it a verified answer.
+Both of these steps are important to the success of our members on the Community.
 Please use the following guidelines when marking suggested answers and verifying answers.

 Suggesting answers

-When you are responding to a forum post, you may check the "Make reply a suggested answer" checkbox.
-Keep the following points in mind as you consider marking your response as a suggested answer:
+Keep the following in mind as you consider marking your response as a suggested answer:

-2. Do not copy/paste another members solution as your own (e.g., another forum response or a blog article).
-Instead, link to that content, allowing both you and that contents author to receive credit for the answer.
+• Do not copy/paste another member's solution as your own (for example, another forum response or a blog article).
+Link to that content instead, allowing both you and the author of the original solution to receive credit for the answer.

-3. When linking to files on product sites exclusive to customers, be aware that the original poster may not be on an active Microsoft Dynamics support service plan, and thus may not have access to the file.
+• When linking to pages/files on product sites exclusive to customers, be aware that the original poster may not be on an active support service plan, and thus may not have access to the file.

-4. At the end of your response, consider asking the original poster to promote your response as a verified answer if it does solve their question.
+• At the end of your response, consider asking the original poster to mark that your reply answers their question.
 It is common for the original poster to be unaware of this capability.
-Example text to use could be something like: “If this helped you, I would appreciate it if you would mark this as a Verified Answer, which may in turn help others as well.”
+For example: "If this helped you, I would appreciate it if you would check the box 'Does this answer your question?', which may help others find this answer as well."

 Verifying answers